Maddali Usha Gayatri

 Maddali Usha Gayatri (née Mallavarapu, born 26 April 1955) is an Indian Kuchipudi exponent, danseuse, guru and choreographer from the state of Andhra Pradesh.
-A recipient of Hamsa Award (now Kala Ratna), she received critical acclaim for her choreography and performances.
+A recipient of Hamsa Award (now called Kala Ratna) and Sangeet Natak Akademi Award, she received critical acclaim for her choreography and performances.
 She performs ballets in mythological, historical and social themes.
 One of her works, Nrityam Darsayami, included a troupe of 12 of her disciples performing for 12 hours uninterruptedly.

 Early life and education

 Usha Gayatri was born on 26 April 1955 to Mallavarapu Sundaresam and Janakamma in Kurnool, Andhra State (now in Andhra Pradesh). has a sister, Uma Gayatri, who is a musician.
 She completed her Master of Arts from Hyderabad Central University in 1988.
 She researched and published her thesis on the role of Satyabhama, second queen-consort of Hindu god Krishna, in the growth of Telugu literature, development and incarnation in dance from Potti Sreeramulu Telugu University.

 Training in dance

 Gayatri started training in dance, when she was 4 years old, from Sri Dayal Saran.
 Despite being trained in Kathak, Odissi and music, her interests directed towards Kuchipudi.
 She thus learned Kuchipudi from her guru, Vedantam Jagannath Sarma, at his dance institute Kuchipudi Kalakshetra in Hyderabad.
-She trained in Yakshagana, a theatre form, from V. Satyanarayana Sarma, Vempati Chinna Satyam and Vedantam Prahlada Sarma and learned nattuvangam (the art of conducting a performance with rythmic music using two cymbals) from Kamalarani.
+She trained in Yakshagana, a theatre form, from V. Satyanarayana Sarma, Vempati Chinna Satyam and Vedantam Prahlada Sarma and learned nattuvangam (the art of conducting a performance with rhythmic music using two cymbals) from Kamalarani.